TalentCLEF/talentclef/content/en/docs/TalentCLEF-2025/Workshop/_index.md

         }
 </style>

+## TalentCLEF Workshop @ CLEF 2025

 TalentCLEF 2025 workshop will be held as part of the CLEF 2025 conference (Conference and Labs of the Evaluation Forum), scheduled for September in Madrid, Spain.
+The TalentCLEF evaluation Lab will be a one-day event that will include several activities.
+There will be oral presentations of the best challenge solutions, keynote talks, a poster session for participants and a panel discussion.
+In order to boost participation, an awards ceremony will be held where diplomas will be awarded to the best performing teams.
+Below is a tentative schedule of the workshop activities.

 <img src="madrid_background.png" alt="Madrid Gran Via" class="full-width-image">